gooddavvy/HTML-to-Markdown-Download-File/README.md

 ## Why did this project come up?

-Well, it wasn't actaully *my* project.
+Well, it wasn't actually *my* project.
 However, I got it in the coding job my dad gave me.

 ### How can I see this running on Replit?
 I saw the files "replit.nix" and ".replit".